SmartData-Polito/cannypot/learner/docker/README.md

 ```

 If you want to change the folder where to save the honeypot logs, you need to specify the path into the `docker-compose.yml` file.

+**Note** that if you don't change the ownership of the shared folder, the user running cowrie inside docker will not have access to the folder for saving logs, and it will fail with a permission denied error.